-What a relocation expert may think is perfect for most expats, or they assume is for you; may not be.
-For example, if it not your first foreign move, you may be quite happy to be further out in the countryside, for a more French experience perhaps, rather than living in the middle of a known expat area or suburb (where things will probably be a bit easier).
+What a relocation expert may think is perfect for you; may not be.
+For example, if it not your first foreign move, you may be quite happy to be further out in the countryside, for a more French experience perhaps, rather than living in the middle of a known Anglo area or suburb (where things will probably be a bit easier).
 Obviously communication is key, but it often really takes you having an advance trip to a place for you to know what you really want from an area/house.

 Also, being on the ground, seeing and getting a feel for a place is really important.
 How far is your local boulangerie?
 Is there a park nearby?
 Can you walk to amenities, or would you always need to drive?
 Is there graffiti and litter everywhere, or is the area well maintained?

 4. Make an Effort to Learn the Language

 Learning a language comes more easily to some people than others.
 Don't be disheartened if you find it difficult.
 If you make an effort it will always be appreciated and everything you learn will make your time in France easier.

 From the point that you know you will be moving to France, start learning French.
 Once you arrive, continue learning.
 Have lessons if you can, or there are audio resources and apps available.
 French conversation classes are good, to get you “up and running”, and of course, make French friends and talk with them as much as you can.